The-Discounters/vizsurvey/README.md

    ~~6.
 Fix the extended bar chart max time experiment parameter.~~
 6. Write browswer errors and warning to google analytics.
 Maybe write the same for functions?
 7. Write firestore rules to lock down reading data from non CLI account.
-8. Get everything deployed to stating env and working.
+8. ~~Get everything deployed to stating env and working.~~
 9. Deploy and configure production.
-10. Create a test experiment that is active for unit tests.
+10. ~~Create a test experiment that is active for unit tests. => Using testbetween entry.~~
 11. Get emulator firestore database to reset between unit tests.
 12. Write automated test for CSV extracts.
-13. Make data writes to google function queued.
+13.~~Make data writes to google function queued.~~
-14. Write the CLI code to extract experiment configurations.
+13. Write the CLI code to extract experiment configurations.
-15. Write CLI code to validate participant data (check that all the window and screen values match across questions, as well as other checks.)
+14. Write CLI code to validate participant data (check that all the window and screen values match across questions, as well as other checks.)
-16. Fix the cors setting to be valid in the functions index.js
+15. Fix the cors setting to be valid in the functions index.js

 # What is VizSurvey